chotchki/hmdl/README.md

 - [x] Edit Group
 - [x] Delete Group
 - [x] Provide a way to associate domain with a group
-- [ ] Manage what a client is and what group its assigned to
+- [X] Manage what a client is and what group its assigned to
-- [ ] Find a way to setup a client assignment without DHCP
+- [X] Find a way to setup a client assignment without DHCP
+- [X] Need to fix how the restful urls are structured (single vs plural)

+#General Web Development
+- [ ] Setup React Hook Linting, I suspect I screwed up useToast
-- [ ] Create a manual lookup block
+- [ ] Change application flow be react router based
+- [ ] I really hate the Nav dropdown style, remove the drop downs
+- [ ] Change the domain and client list to auto update from the server when new ones show up

+#MVP - aka manual filter setup
-- [ ] Download the html of a domain
+- [ ] Allow assignment of domain groups to client groups for blocking
-- [ ] Feed the domains of a group and NOT of group into a ML model
+- [ ] Support a mass group assignment model since the amount of traffic will be crazy.
+        Maybe a huge list with checkboxes?
+- [ ] Update the decision code to allow/block based on configuration

+#Application Authentication
+- [ ] Create a setup flow to capture ACME update information When first user hits, the application should ask for the desired domain, cloudflare api key, and public ip (if it can't figure it out)
+        The application should then start an ACME flow and request an ssl cert.
+            ACME flow will include calling cloudflare update the ACME cert proof.
+        Once the SSL cert has been retrieved, the server should restart into SSL only mode The server should automatically reload its cert on the correct ACME schedule
 - [ ] Setup User Registration
 - [ ] Setup First User / Second User
 - [ ] Setup User Authentication
 - [ ] Block Access to the application if you aren't authenticated

+#Network Support
+- [ ] Create a DHCP Server that can be turned on Support the manual assignment of a gateway so I can progressively test this in the network

+#Go Live
+- [ ] Run hearthstone on the network in place of the synology dns/dhcp server
+- [ ] Build a holder for the new network equipment setup
+- [ ] Sync /archive automatically and provide shared folder access on the home network
+- [ ] Mount and install
+- [ ] Reset the synology routers into access point mode

+#Branding / Setup
+- [ ] Get Alicea access to this repo
+- [ ] Decide on colors
+- [ ] Get a draft logo

+#Automatic Filter Creation
+- [ ] Create a manual lookup block
-- [ ] Need to fix how the restful urls are structured (single vs plural)
+- [ ] Download the html of a domain
+- [ ] Feed the domains of a group and NOT of group into a ML model